 Individuals with disabilities are offered professional skill-development training courses in integrated settings, either directly or by referral, as appropriate to their individualized employment objectives.

+Related Standard ASE 3.04

 WDS 6: Job Development and Placement Services

-The organization provides the necessary job development and placement services to help the job seeker find and keep a job that is consistent with his or her employment plan.
+The organization helps the job seeker find and retain employment that is consistent with their employment plan.

 NA The organization does not provide job development and placement services.